 - Using other 120V devices simultaneously adds up the power requirement!
 For example, using an induction cooktop (1800W), a blender (350W), and a laptop (45W) at the same time would require over 2195W of power.
 Make sure to keep a buffer, because it will be irritating to trip the inverter constantly.

 So even if a 2000W power inverter sounds like more than enough, it’s not really, and we’d recommend going for a 3000W inverter.

 Sizing the battery bank adequately has a direct impact on autonomy, that’s pretty obvious for most people.
 But did you know that the maximum current that a battery bank can deliver depends on its size (and type)?

-We met several full-time Vanlifers with profesionally-built vans that gave up on using their induction cooktop and are using a gas camping stove instead, because their battery bank wasn’t sized properly.
-Induction cooking is trendy and pro-builders want to seduce their customers with it, but don’t make the same mistake of undersizing your battery as a cost-saving measure… especially if you plan on living full time in the van.
+We met several full-time Vanlifers with professionally-built vans that gave up on using their induction cooktop and are using a gas camping stove instead because their battery bank wasn’t sized properly.
+Induction cooking is trendy, and pro-builders want to seduce their customers with it, but don’t make the same mistake of under sizing your battery as a cost-saving measure… especially if you plan on living full time in the van.

 2.3- Wiring Diagram & Items List

 At this point, we understand that sizing the power inverter AND the battery bank is critical to ensure the electrical system works as it should.
 But there’s actually more: solar, alternator charger, shore charger, fuses, breakers, and wires must all be sized properly as well… And because everyone has different needs, no one has exactly the same system.
 So how do we do it?
 That’s a problem we solved with our unique tools: a van electrical calculator and a customizable wiring diagram.
 It doesn’t get any easier than this!